 Please be aware that whist we do the utmost for our tourists it is also important not to put our guides in danger.
 They are under very strict regulations as to what they can and cannot do and this is not negotiable.
-For example; you are not free to wander around on your own, there are photographic restrictions and video cameras are not allowed in through customs.
+For example; you are not free to wander around on your own, there are also photographic restrictions.
 The main problem is with journalists who have tried to enter the DPRK with us but without informing us of their status.
 This has led to two serious instances which put our guides in danger.
 We therefore ask all journalists to notify us of their position so we can suggest other alternatives..

 We cannot risk putting the guides in serious danger and it is therefore only advisable visiting the DPRK if you can tolerate the following points: